 Partial support of symposia in the listed disciplines.

-Programs to encourage careers in science and engineering by supporting outstanding graduate, undergraduate and high school students pursuing studies in areas of Army concern.
+Programs to encourage careers in science and engineering by support to outstanding graduate, undergraduate and high school students pursuing studies in areas of Army concern.

-Programs to increase the number of science and engineering graduates from under-represented minority groups.
+Programs to increase science and engineering graduates from under-represented minority groups.

 Programs providing means for universities to buy major, high-cost research equipment.